Business Rule

 Terms

 Some people consider business terms a specific type of business rule.
-It is ok, but in Effective Analysis, we store terms as separate artifacts, which is elaborated more in its own chapter.
+That is fine, but in Effective Analysis, we store terms as separate artifacts, which is elaborated more in its own chapter.

 Business Rules and Requirements

-Even though business rules often look very similar to software requirements, so it is therefore sometimes not easy to distinguish between them, business rules are not requirements.
+Even though business rules often look very similar to software requirements, making it sometimes not easy to distinguish between them, business rules are not requirements.

-Business rules may generate software requirements if the goal is to implement the rule in the software system, but it is the only connection between them as the business rules are never part of any system.
-The business layer containing the business rules must be separated from the software layer because otherwise, each system specification would have to duplicate the same rules over and over again as the business rules must be implemented in all systems which use them.
+Business rules may generate software requirements if the goal is to implement the rule in a software system, but that is the only connection between them, as business rules are never part of any system.
+The business layer containing business rules must be separated from the software layer because otherwise, each system specification would have to duplicate the same rules over and over again, as business rules must be implemented in all systems that use them.

 "If the account balance reaches 0, the account holder receives an email notification"